jgans/thermonucleotideBLAST/README.md

 ## Optional prerequisites are:

-- MPI (like OpenMPI)
+- MPI (for parallel execution on a cluster computer)
+  - Development and testing uses [OpenMPI](https://www.open-mpi.org/)
-- A compiler that supports OpenMP:
+- A compiler that supports OpenMP (for multithreaded execution on a single, multi-core computer)
   - gcc/g++ versions 4.2 and higher
   - clang (however, OS X users will not have OpenMP support "out-of-the-box".
 I recommend following [these](https://iscinumpy.gitlab.io/post/omp-on-high-sierra/) instructions to get OpenMP working on OS X).
+- The NCBI C++ toolkit (for searching BLAST-formatted databases)
+  - Download and build the [NCBI C++ Toolkit] (https://ncbi.github.io/cxx-toolkit/)
+  - The current version of the NCBI C++ toolkit requires a modern C++ compiler to build
+    - The current Clang compiler on OS X works fine.
+Older (< 5) versions of GCC don't work.
+    - For older Centos Linux systems with GCC version < 5, the [following steps](https://linuxize.com/post/how-to-install-gcc-compiler-on-centos-7/) will install a newer GCC compiler:
+      - `sudo yum install centos-release-scl`
+      - `sudo yum install devtoolset-7`
+      - `scl enable devtoolset-7 bash`
+  - For those who need to work with older x86 hardware, you may need to compile the NCBI C++ toolkit using `--without-sse42` to disable the use of potentially unsupported SSE instructions.

 ThermonucleotideBLAST uses the DNA hybridization parameters published by the SantaLucia lab to compute duplex stability.
 However, the parameters for computing the delta G contribution of terminal mismatches (for internal loops) have not been published.
 Since we have not obtained permission to include these parameters in ThermonucleotideBLAST, they have not been included.
 The parameters are available as part of the excellent UNAFold suite of programs.
 To use these terminal mismatch hybridization parameters in ThermonucleotideBLAST, first download the UNAFold package.
 Then, run the parse_tstacki.pl script with the path to UNAFold as the only argument and pipe the script output to the file "nuc_cruc_santa_lucia_tstacki.cpp".
 For example: "parse_tstacki.pl /path/to/UNAFold > nuc_cruc_santa_lucia_tstacki.cpp".
 After this file has been created, ThermonucleotideBLAST can be compiled as described below.
 Note that including these parameters is optional: you do not need to include these terminal mismatch parameters to compile and run ThermonucleotideBLAST (although calculation accuracy will be improved by including them).

 Building ThermonucleotideBLAST without any of these prerequisites will generate a single CPU version that will not read BLAST-formated databases.

 # How to build and install ThermonucleotideBLAST on Unix-like systems
 For now, you will need to directly edit the very simple Makefile.

-The `USE_MPI` macro (defined by adding `-DUSE_MPI` to the `FLAGS` variable) enables MPI-based, multicomputer parallel searching.
+- The `USE_MPI` macro (defined by adding `-DUSE_MPI` to the `FLAGS` variable) enables MPI-based, multi-computer parallel searching.
+- The `USE_BLAST_DB` macro (defined by adding `-DUSE_BLAST_DB` to the `FLAGS` variable) enables the searchig of sequences stored in BLAST-formatted databases.
+  - This option also requires a compiled and installed NCBI C++ toolkit.
+  - Indicate the location of the NCBI C++ toolkit with the `BLAST_DIR` variable.
+- When compiling *without* the NCBI C++ toolkit, removed the `-DUSE_BLAST_DB` flag and comment out the `BLAST_DIR` variable (i.e. `#BLAST_DIR`).

-Adding `-fopenmp` to the `OPENMP` variable enables OpenMP-based, multiprocessor parallel searching.
+- Adding `-fopenmp` to the `OPENMP` variable enables OpenMP-based, multiprocessor parallel searching.

-Currently, thermonucleotideBLAST only runs in OpenMP (using multiple cores on a single comuter) or MPI (using a single processor on multiple computer) modes.
+Currently, thermonucleotideBLAST will only use OpenMP (multiple cores on a single computer) or MPI (single-threaded task on multiple computers), but not both.

 # How to run ThermonucleotideBLAST